Crazy Over Horses: Production

-This was the first film that David Gorcey was credited under using his mother's maiden name, Condon.
-It is also the return of Bennie Bartlett to the gang.

-This was also the last appearance of William Benedict in the series.
-Benedict's reason for leaving the series was that "I suddenly decided I had enough, and it was getting a little rough doing 'em - emotionally.
-There was a lot of infighting going on and I said, 'I don't need this'".
+This was the first film for which David Gorcey was credited using his mother's maiden name of Condon.
+It also marks the return of Bennie Bartlett to the gang and William Benedict's final appearance in the series.
+Benedict said: "I suddenly decided I had enough, and it was getting a little rough doing 'em - emotionally.
+There was a lot of infighting going on and I said, 'I don't need this.'"

 Home media

-Warner Archives released the film on made-to-order DVD in the United States as part of "The Bowery Boys, Volume One" on November 23, 2012.
+Warner Archives released the film on made-to-order DVD in the United States as part of The Bowery Boys, Volume One on November 23, 2012.